Coldge/promocodium/README.md

 # account.html
 - Add a button that shows a user's password in the input.
-- If user has never made an account and pressed login, notify them "Sorry, can't find that account.".
+- If user has never made an account and pressed login, notify them "Sorry, can't find that account." above the buttons.
 - If user has never made an account and pressed signup, create an account for the user and redirect them to **subscribe.html**.
 - If user has never made an account and typed a username that's already registered, please put "Username taken" under input.
 Otherwise don't change anything.
 - If user has made an account before and pressed login, send them back to **index.html**.
-If they got their username or password incorrect, notify them "Incorrect password or username, you should've written them out.".
+If they got their username or password incorrect, notify them "Incorrect password or username, you should've written them out." above the buttons.
-- If user has made an account before and pressed signup, notify them "This account has already been registered."
+- If user has made an account before and pressed signup, notify them "This account has already been registered." above the buttons.
 - If user has made an account but decides to make another one, create the account and redirect the account to **subscribe.html**.

 # subscribe.html